 While you will have to save a nice sum of money to take a proper safari, let us reassure you that there are alternative ways to have an amazing experience while not having to break the bank.

-We traveled to Africa two times before departing on our Round-the-World trip.
-This was back when we had professional careers and would binge travel.
-During our travels through Africa we went on game drives in Tanzania, Zambia, and South Africa and have visited the following parks and lodges:
+We traveled to Africa two times before departing on our round-the-world trip.
+Both times we used Go2Africa, and to this day we highly recommend anyone considering going to Africa use them.
+This was back when we had professional careers and would binge-travel.
+During our travels through Africa we went on game drives in Tanzania, Zambia, and South Africa and visited the following parks and lodges:

 Sabi Sands Private Game Reserve: Arathusa Safari Lodge